aviyadeveloper/polyglotter/README.md

 ### Sections

 Each page, while constrained to one form, may have various sections with different details relevant for the form.
-This is may be the case when a form has various word-types associated to it, or relates to different words with basic data difference.
+This may be the case when a form has various word-types associated to it, or relates to different words with basic data difference.
 Sometimes it is just due to general disorginzation of the wikitionray data.

 For example: The form "Leiter" has 3 different sections: